-- 1. Who is an engineer? - A designer and builder of an infrastructure? - A technology mover? - A development activist in a multidisciplinary team? - A pathfinder? - A thinker and doer of sustainable human well-being? - 2.
-What is development and developmental cooperation? - Inter-country trade? - Sharing of knowledge and learning from each other (with people of other countries)? - Inter-country connectivity building?

-- Exploring each member countries' comparative advantage? - Maximize mutual benefit based on mutual trust and reciprocity? - A mechanism (ways and means) for ensuring accelerated sustainable development? - 3.
-What role engineers can play in expediting meaningful development? - Can play role in isolation as technical personnel? - Can play role as a member of a multidisciplinary team? - Can play lead role?
+- A development activist in a multidisciplinary team? - A pathfinder? - A thinker and doer of sustainable human well-being? - 2.
+What is the development and developmental cooperation?
+Are these about - Inter-country trade? - Sharing of knowledge and learning from each other (with people of other countries)? - Inter-country connectivity building? - Exploring each member countries' comparative advantage? - Maximise mutual benefit based on mutual trust and reciprocity? - A mechanism (ways and means) for ensuring accelerated sustainable development? - 3.
+What role can engineers play in expediting meaningful development? - Can play a role in isolation as technical personnel? - Can they play the role of a member of a multidisciplinary team? - Can play lead role?

 The treatise under discussion has two distinct dimensions, namely A. Development and Cooperation: Model, New Developmental State (NDS), and Developmental Regionalism, and B. Engineers as Prime Movers of Development and Cooperation.
-The presentation of these two dimensions under the "umbrella theme" might seem apparently disjointed.
-This is so because, first, I wanted to put my thoughts on the essence of various dimensions of development and cooperation (irrespective of role of any specific discipline including the engineers) encompassing, among others, issues and concepts of development model, New Development State (NDS), and developmental regionalism (with relevant lessons learned).
-Second, after setting the conceptual stage for development and cooperation, I have made an attempt to place the engineers and engineering sciences as lead agents and prime movers of development and cooperation for a "second nature-based" new industrial revolution.
+The presentation of these two dimensions under the "umbrella theme" might seem disjointed.
+It is so because, first, I wanted to put my thoughts on the essence of various dimensions of development and cooperation (irrespective of the role of any specific discipline including the engineers) encompassing, among others, issues and concepts of development model, New Development State (NDS), and developmental regionalism (with relevant lessons learned).
+Second, after setting the conceptual stage for development and cooperation, I have attempted to place the engineers and engineering sciences as lead agents and prime movers of development and cooperation for a "second nature-based" new industrial revolution.

-Finally, I have come to the conclusion that an engineer is not just a technical person (expert) and engineers can be the leaders of development.
-However, to become the "leader of development cooperation" a paradigm shift in engineers' thought process is necessary.
+Finally, I have concluded that an engineer is not just a technical person (expert), and engineers can be development leaders.
+However, to become the